Biden’s ‘historic’ Asia summit confronts an old foe: History

 Still, an unconvinced China might only be encouraged to take its own steps to counter the U.S., some analysts say, leading to a buildup of opposing security alliances.

-“Whatever the U.S. intent, Beijing will regard Biden’s effort as involving the creation of an East Asian NATO [and] that in turn raises the question of whether Beijing will be deterred or provoked,” says Raj Menon, director of grand strategy at Defense Priorities, a realist foreign policy think tank in Washington.
+“Whatever the U.S. intent, Beijing will regard Biden’s effort as involving the creation of an East Asian NATO [and] that in turn raises the question of whether Beijing will be deterred or provoked,” says Rajan Menon, director of grand strategy at Defense Priorities, a realist foreign policy think tank in Washington.

 One outcome Washington might end up with, he adds, is that “China might increase its military ties with Russia and North Korea.”